tsekeres/ASSIGNMENT-Tamagotchi/README.md

 ## Setup
 This project will be built with modules that are laced together with webpack.
 Set up webpack, eslint, and babel like we have done in class.

-## Styling
-You may **NOT** use bootstrap or any styling framework for this project.

-All your styling should be in files that end in `.scss`.
-At minimum you should be using SASS variables and nesting.
-But I challenge you to dig into the [SASS Guide](https://sass-lang.com/guide) and use some of the other cool sass tools.

 ## HTML
 Your index.html file should look like this:
 ```html